 He goes to the A&W and orders a burger, but he's been away, and he doesn't realize that things have changed and he's supposed to order from an intercom now, and that "rootie-tootie" is the new slang for root beer.

-Suddenly, the intercom starts to talk to him, asking if Norman has anything he wants to get off his chest.
-Norman says no, there's nothing.
+Suddenly, the intercom starts to talk to him, asking if Bowker has anything he wants to get off his chest.
+Bowker says no, there's nothing.

 He was extremely brave, but not as brave as he wanted to be.
 If he told his dad, his dad might get it, and might say that at least he got seven other medals.

 The Fourth of July fireworks start.
-Norman wades into the lake and stands there while he watches them.
+Bowker wades into the lake and stands there while he watches them.
 He thinks it's a pretty good show.